Gastrostomy Tube Continuous Feeding/Slow Drip

 • Pole to hold feeding container

-• Student’s Individualized Health Plan (IHP) and/or healthcare provider’s orders
+• Student’s Individualized Health Plan (IHP) and healthcare provider’s orders

 Procedure: